-Names in other languages include Fakkelboom, Afrika-vlamboom in Afrikaans, Immortel Etranger in French, Rugtoora in Hindi, African Poomaram in Malayalam, Panchut-Panchut in Malay, Amapola, Espatodea, Tulipan Africano, in Spanish.
+In other languages, they call it: Fakkelboom, Afrika-vlamboom in Afrikaans, Immortel Etranger in French, Rugtoora in Hindi, African Poomaram in Malayalam, Panchut-Panchut in Malay, Amapola, Espatodea, Tulipan Africano, in Spanish.

 Spathodea campanulata has a rough-textured trunk that is grayish.
-The foliage is opposite, pinnately compound.
-They are leathery and dark green.
+The foliage is opposite, pinnately compound, and leathery and dark green.
 The leaves start as bronze-colored and then turn green.
 Spathodea campanulata flowers in late summer or autumn.
-The flowers grow in terminal clusters.
-They are tulip-shaped, orangish-red, and have five petals.
+The flowers grow in terminal clusters and are tulip-shaped, orangish-red, and have five petals.
 These flowers hold water and are rather popular with birds.
 Spathodea campanulata flowers are bisexual and zygomorphic.
 Its seeds grow in brownish elongated pods and are thin, flat, and winged.

 How to grow Spathodea campanulata:

 Grow Spathodea campanulata in the sun.
 Plant it in most types of soils as long as it is well-drained.
 It is generally disease-free and pest-free.
 Spathodea campanulata is invasive in many tropical regions such as Hawaii and the Pacific Islands.